google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 1. Go to `index.html`.
 1. Paste the code you copied above the `</head>` tag.
 1. Go to the **live tab**.
 While the background color of the `<nav>` and the font of the `li a` elements are the same, the font of the other elements has changed.
 1. Click the `Contact` link to go to the contact page.
    The same changes are present.

-This is a CSS property called
-**cascading**.
-If you have multiple rulesets for an element, the browser will choose to display the ruleset from the newest stylesheet.
+Why did some of the elements change, but not others?
+This is because of a CSS property called **cascading**.
+One of the properties of cascading is that if you have multiple rulesets for an element, the browser will choose to display the ruleset with the most **specific** selector.
-The Bootstrap style sheet has a ruleset for `<h1>` elements, so your original ruleset was overwritten.
-However, Bootstrap *doesn't* have any rulesets for `li a` or `nav` elements, so those rulesets carried over.
+For example, the Bootstrap style sheet has a ruleset for `li` elements, but the stylesheet you made has a ruleset for `li a` elements.
-Cascading applies to all types of stylesheets, as well as inline styles.

-**TODO** Use DevTools to explain how cascading works.
+Since "all list items containing a link" is more specific than "all list items", the ruleset from your external stylesheet is used.

+However, if there are two rulesets with the same specificity, the last ruleset assigned is applied to the element.
+Both your stylesheet and the Bootstrap stylesheet have rulesets for `h1` elements, but because Bootstrap's stylesheet was the last to be added, the Bootstrap ruleset was applied.

+This concept is a bit complicated, but DevTools provides a way to visualize cascading:

+1. Press <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>I</kbd> to open DevTools.
+1. In the **Styles Pane**, click **Computed** to go to the **Computed Values Pane**.
+   This pane allows you to see which rulesets are being applied.
+1. Right-click on **Contact** and select **Inspect**.
+   Now you are looking at the CSS values for the contact link element.
+1. Expand the **font-family** menu with the gray arrow.
+   In the menu you see that two items are crossed out.
+   These are the default fonts for Bootstrap that were overwritten by your stylesheet.
+1. Click on the link that says **_reboot.scss:58**.
+This will take you to the place in the
+   Bootstrap stylesheet where the font declaration was made.
+1. Click on the Elements tab to go back to the **Computed Values Pane**.

+If you're using multiple stylesheets and a style isn't showing up, you can use the **Computed Values Pane** to see if it's been overwritten.

 ### Use Bootstrap CSS {: #bootstrap }